 This country has gained a lot of media attention lately due to the rapid growth of its ex-pat community and the city of Dar es Salaam.
 Tanzania is a stable African democracy with good infrastructure, a well-developed economy, and one of the safest countries in Africa.

 It has an excellent social security network and some of the lowest crime rates on the continent.
 However, there is a high cost of living.
-Not many ex-pats are aware of its attractions, as it’s not marketed well.
+Not many ex-pats know its attractions, as it’s not marketed well.

 The safest cities to live in are Port Louis and Quatre Bornes.